 - Blend until smooth, then strain the mixture through a fine mesh strainer into a bowl to remove any pulp.
 At this point, we should have about 1 cup of liquid-if needed, add a little extra coconut water to reach that amount.

 - Combine the remaining strained liquid in a saucepan with two tablespoons of honey.
+Heat the mixture on low, stirring constantly (do not bring it to a boil).

 - Pour the mixture into your silicone gummy molds.
 I'm using these cute little gummy bear molds, but you can use any shape you like.
 I had enough to make about 70 gummy bears.